 Pablo de Greiff is the Director of Research at the International Center for Transitional Justice in New York.
 He is the author of more than 30 articles on the normative aspects of transitional justice and the editor of ten books including The Handbook of Reparations (Oxford University Press, 2006) and with Roger Duthie of Transitional Justice and Development; Making Connections (Social Sciences Research Council, 2009).

 Anthony Dworkin is a senior policy fellow at the European Council on Foreign Relations think tank in London, working on democracy, human rights and justice.
 He is also executive director of the Crimes of War Project, and edited the revised edition of the book Crimes of War: What the Public Should Know (Norton, 2007).

-James Gondi James Gondi is the Head of the International Center for Transitional Justice Kenya office.
-He previously worked for Crisis Action, the Kenyan Section of the International Commission of Jurists (ICJ-Kenya) and the Presidency and Chambers of the International Criminal Court (ICC).
+James Gondi, Kenyans for Peace with Truth and Justice.
+He previously worked for the International Center for Transitional Justice Kenya office, Crisis Action, the Kenyan Section of the International Commission of Jurists (ICJ-Kenya) and the Presidency and Chambers of the International Criminal Court (ICC).
 He has published various articles on transitional justice as well as economic, social and cultural rights in regional journals.

 Priscilla Hayner is a co-founder of the International Center for Transitional Justice, and served as program director and then director of its Geneva office until 2010.
 She is the author of Unspeakable Truths, examining truth commissions globally (Routledge, 2001; 2nd edition forthcoming 2010).